 Changes to Programs for Better Living in 2014

 Thank you so much for your continued support and participation in delivering Arthritis Foundation Programs for Better Living.
-As the Arthritis Foundation continues to pursue growth of our physical activity programs, several changes have been made to the policies and procedures of the Arthritis Foundation Aquatics Program; Arthritis Foundation Exercise Program; Arthritis Foundation Tai Chi Program and Walk With Ease Programs.
+As the Arthritis Foundation continues to pursue growth of our physical activity programs, several changes have been made to the policies and procedures of the Arthritis Foundation Aquatics Program, Exercise Program, Tai Chi Program and Walk With Ease Program.
 These changes will remove some barriers and enhance the responsibility of the instructor without changing the program components.

 Of particular note are the following:

 - Program Co-sponsorship agreement has been revised and is now optional.
 Instructors must carry professional liability insurance if not covered by their facility/employer.

 - Instructors are certified upon completion of a training workshop; the certification application form has been revised and now contains the Statement of Understanding.

 - Recertification for instructors is now every two years for all programs.

 Introducing the NEW online Arthritis Foundation Exercise Program Instructor Training (AFEP)

 The Arthritis Foundation Exercise Program Instructor Training is now available in a 5-hour “online” format.
 The training content is the same as AF’s “in-person” trainings and is only available for those looking to newly certify as an instructor (not intended as a recertification training).

 Learn more about the training, click here.